 The Roald Dahl Collection 2The link between the raised images and the description in this pack is super.
 Sighted children in the class also really enjoyed this pack.Janine

-SuperThe link between the thermoform and the description is super.
+SuperWe used this in class and we really enjoyed it.
 This pack was very appropriate for the children to use their own description to describe the pages.Library Member